Deloitte India and Embark collaborate to build and scale GCCs in India

-MUMBAI, India, Aug.
-7, 2025 /PRNewswire/ -- Deloitte India has announced a strategic alliance with Embark, an integrated platform for Global Capability Centres (GCCs), to offer comprehensive support for global firms establishing and scaling their GCCs in India.
+BENGALURU, India, Aug.
+8, 2025 /PRNewswire/ -- Deloitte India has announced a strategic alliance with Embark, an integrated platform for Global Capability Centres (GCCs), to offer comprehensive support for global firms establishing and scaling their GCCs in India.

-According to Deloitte India, GCCs are increasingly central to delivering customer experience, AI innovation, cloud transformation, cybersecurity, and supply chain modernisation.

-Through the Deloitte-Embark alliance, global firms gain end-to-end GCC support from strategy and location planning to legal, tax, facility setup, and ongoing operations across finance, talent, procurement, and compliance.
-The goal: de-risk execution, speed up timelines, and enable scalable, future-ready growth.
+The alliance offers end-to-end solutions, from strategy and location planning to legal, tax, facility setup, and operational support across finance, talent, procurement, and compliance helping firms de-risk execution, accelerate timelines, and drive scalable, future-ready growth.

-Regarding the collaboration,Vinay Prabhakar, Deloitte South Asia Sales and Alliance Leader, Deloitte India, said, "GCCs have become strategic hubs for driving enterprise transformation.
-They are powering innovation, accelerating digital agendas, and enabling resilient, future-ready operations.
-This alliance is a testament to the power of collaboration, bringing together Deloitte India's strategic advisory and Embark's on-ground execution to deliver an integrated, end-to-end solution.
-It reflects the true 'art of the possible' when complementary capabilities align with a shared vision.
-Together, we are enabling GCCs to launch and empowering global organisations to reimagine what is possible and leading from India on a global stage."
+Romal Shetty, Chief Executive Officer of Deloitte South Asia, said, "We are beginning to see significant shift in global enterprises' drivers for setting up a GCC.
+What started as pure capacity models for enterprise support functions are now moving towards becoming cognitive command centres housing emerging tech capabilities such as Artificial Intelligence (AI), Engineering and Research & Development (ER&D) and other digital capabilities.
+Carrying an achievable vision of 5000 GCCs in the next five years, this sector is poised to generate US$150-US$200 billion in direct economic impact tapping talent beyond metros.
+This alliance between Deloitte India's GCC advisory and Embark's on-ground execution offers a seamless, end-to-end solution that showcases the true 'art of the possible' where complementary strengths converge.
+Together, we are enabling global enterprises to land their GCCs and eventually scale from India for the world."

 Aravind Maiya, Co-founder & CEO of Embark, said, "We are delighted to partner with Deloitte India to offer a first-of-its-kind, integrated GCC solution in India.
 Our combined strengths will enable global companies to seamlessly enter and scale in the Indian market, using world-class infrastructure."